RheaMimiCarillo/reading-notes/401/class-16.md

 **2. Name 2 use cases for EC2.**

   1. Developing and testing environments
   2. Training Machine Learning applications

 **3. Provide 1 reason to use ECS instead of Heroku.**

+1 reason to use ECS over Heroku is the added flexibility that comes from directly dealing with AWS.

 ## [EC2 For Humans](https://www.youtube.com/watch?v%3DlZMkgOMYYIg)